steve-spence/cheaptravel-ai/README.md

 ```
 make build
 ```
-This is start all the containers for the front-back-end and db
+This starts the containers for the front-back-end and db

+There are a few other commands the only ones worth worrying about are 'make dev' and 'make down'.
-There are two other commands right now, 'up' and 'down'.
-When you run down the containers close, and if you run up it brings the containers back up.
-You should build, then really only need to do 'make up' and 'make down' unless you are having issues with docker then just delete the container and 'make build'
+When you run 'down' the containers close, and if you run dev it brings the containers back up.
+You should build once, then really only need to do 'make dev' and 'make down' unless you are having issues with dockerthen just delete the container and 'make build'

+To not have errors with Database stuff do this:

 Copy .env.example in .env
-This is start all the containers for the front-end, back-end, db, and nginx server.

-Go to http://localhost:4200/api/health to make sure its working.

-Same with the front end, go to http://localhost:4200
+Go to http://localhost:4200 and check the /api/health route

+Install the PostgreSQL extention on VSCode and add the connection string details that are in the .env
+### POSTGRESQL IS ON PORT 5433 ###